 Prevention is always better than cure, so if you're not sure then ask your vet for advice on how to control these unpleasant parasites.

-For most pets, topical flea treatments work very well.
+Spot on treatments are the most popular choice, tackling fleas and worms in an easy monthly treatment.
 Oral versions can be handy for those who swim a lot, or in households with young children.
 Not all animals will happily swallow a pill, so topical flea treatments remain a popular choice, especially for cats.
-Ask your vet for advice on the most suitable product for your pet, and how to administer it properly.

 Puppies and kittens should be wormed more frequently than adults.
 Frequency is also dependent on the specific product used.
 Worming is usually instantly effective, but if you’re concerned, your vet can perform a faecal test to assess the frequency and efficacy of your worming regime.